mrmchughes/shopping-cart/README.md

 # Credit

-The code for const shuffle was originally written by user ikmo at https://stackoverflow.com/questions/63540873/react-hooks-shuffle-array-immediately-on-load-and-onclick.

-The art for the cards is taken from https://criticalrole.fandom.com/wiki/Critical_Role_Wiki.
+The art for the products is taken from https://www.dndbeyond.com/.